 Check that you have a valid SSL certificate.
 You can do this by clicking on the lock symbol in your browser.

 Run a Mobile-Friendly test; this is especially important with Mobile-first indexing.
 If you have any errors, Google Search Console will alert you.
 So it’s essential to have GSC adequately set up.

 Optimize your Site Structure, ensuring all content is well organized (silo’d).

 Add Internal linking; this process will help improve your PageRank score, help readers find related content, and maximize your crawl budget.

-Next, remove unused Plugins, replace plugins with custom code where possible.
+Next, remove unused Plugins, and replace plugins with custom code where possible.

-If you haven’t been a part of the Search Engine Optimization from the start, check the website for anything that could be harming the website.
-This could be toxic backlinks from a black hat link building campaign, mass amounts of content removal, or even staging servers left index and active.
+If you haven’t been a part of Search Engine Optimization from the start, check the website for anything that could be harming the website.
+This could be toxic backlinks from a black hat link-building campaign, mass amounts of content removal or even staging servers left indexed and active.

-This part is primarily manual; it is vital to spend time using the website.
-Look for anything that could be holding it back when it comes to crawlers and users.
+This part is primarily manual; spending time using the website is vital.
+Look for anything that could be holding it back regarding crawlers and users.
 Does it look great on a Desktop, Tablet, and is it Mobile-Friendly?
 For advanced users, you can run rendering tests using tools like BrowserStack.

-Content optimization is the key to success; you will want to improve your page’s content continually.
+Content optimization is key to success; you will want to continually improve your page’s content.
 Remove or fix duplicate content issues and thin content.

 If your site is new, focus on creating high-quality content, Optimize On-page SEO (title tags, h1s, metadata/meta-tags)